4 people dead in 7 shootings, stabbings overnight in Houston area

 HPD also found another man at an apartment complex nearby where they say he ran and was shot in the arm.

-"There is a lot of gang activity in the area, so that's what we assume what happened here," Lt.
-R. Willkens said.
+"There is a lot of gang activity in the area, so that's what we assume what happened here," Willkens said.

 It is unclear how many shots were fired, but police say there were many shell casings.